frkmnt/TurnBasedClash/README.md

 Characters unlock different skills depending on their class.
 Skills cost XP to be aquired, and may cost additional XP to be leveled up.
 Skills can be of the following types:
-* Area of Effect (AoE): Targets an area of tiles around the target.
+* Area of Effect (AoE): Targets an area of tiles around the target tile.
-* Single Target (ST): Choose a single Enemy.
+* Single Target (ST): Choose only one target.
 * Empty Tile (ET): Choose a vacant tile.
 * Neutral (N): Simply activate the skill.
 * Passive (P): This skill's effects are always active.